 From China.
 The first two China roses to reach Europe (around 1800) were garden forms of R. chinensis that had been grown by the Chinese for centuries.
 Flowers were pink or red, under 3 in. across, and borne in small clusters on 2–4-ft. plants.
 Most important, they are repeat bloomers, and brought that trait to the hybrids that came after them.

-‘Old Blush’ (‘Parsons’ Pink China’), one of the original two, is still sold; others include red ‘Cramoisi Supérieur’ (‘Agrippina’), white ‘Ducher’, and crimson ‘Louis Philippe’.
-‘Mutabilis’ opens yellow then turns pink.'Old Blush'
+‘Old Blush’ (‘Parsons’ Pink China’), one of the original two, is still sold; others include red ‘Cramoisi Superieur’ (‘Agrippina’), white ‘Ducher’, and crimson ‘Louis Philippe’.
+‘Mutabilis’ opens yellow then turns pink.

 These are elegant, sweetly scented, virtually everblooming roses that are relatively tender and produc...

-In warmest parts of range, grows fast to make a tree to 25 ft. tall and wide, typically with multiple ...
+Deciduous shrub or small tree.
+In warmest parts of the range, grows fast to make a tree to 25 ft. tall...

 From China, this vigorous grower reaches 20 ft. or more.
 It is aphid resistant, practically immune to ...